Getting Married in Argentina

 Before you dive into the thrilling journey of marriage in Argentina, it’s crucial to make sure you meet the essential requirements.
-This fundamental step ensures that the process goes smoothly, allowing you to fully enjoy this special moment.
+This fundamental step ensures that the process goes smoothly, allowing you to enjoy this special moment fully.
 In this section, we will explore in detail the necessary documentation and other compulsory requirements, providing you with key information to start your journey towards marital commitment in an informed and successful manner.

-1. In case one individual of the married couple is an Argentinian citizen, with their National Identity Document (DNI) in hand, then the DNI is not an impediment to getting married in Argentina, so it does not need to be changed; however, you must fill out a temporary residence declaration form at a notary public (it can be the address of any relative within the Autonomous City of Buenos Aires).
+1. In case one of the married couple is an Argentinian citizen, with their National Identity Document (DNI) in hand, then the DNI is not an impediment to getting married in Argentina, so it does not need to be changed; however, you must fill out a temporary residence declaration form at a notary public (it can be the address of any relative within the Autonomous City of Buenos Aires).
 For example, if the DNI was issued by a consulate in any other country, and the address is not Argentinian, then the Applicant doesn’t need to change it to the local address to submit for the marriage.
 The main thing is that the ID card is valid.

-2. Certificate of single status (Affidavit of Single Status or similar), issued in the foreign country, apostilled and then translated in Argentina by a certified public translator.
+2. Certificate of single status (Affidavit of Single Status or similar), issued in the foreign country, apostilled, and then translated in Argentina by a certified public translator.
 In case your second partner divorced or his/her ex-spouse’s death, then the Certificate of single status must have annotations.

 3. Certificate of residence or proof of address for foreigners.
 Below, we will explain how to get it in detail.